FabienArcellier/gitanalysis/README.md

   --help  Show this message and exit.

 Commands:
-  changelog  export a csv change from git log
+  changelog         export a csv changelog from git log effort_by_author  export a csv that list the count of days spent by...
 ```

 ### Changelog

 ```
-Usage: gitanalysis changelog [OPTIONS]
+Usage: gitanalysis [OPTIONS] COMMAND [ARGS]...

-  export a csv change from git log

 Options:
-  --use-git           force the usage of git on the current directory --date_format TEXT  date format - ref : https://docs.python.org/3/library/da
-                      tetime.html#strftime-and-strptime-behavior
   --help  Show this message and exit.

+Commands:
+  changelog         export a csv changelog from git log effort_by_author  export a csv that list the number of days an author has...
 ```

 You can run the application with the following command